oicr-gsi/djerba/prototypes/db/README.md

 ***
 ## addfolder.py
 Searches for and upload djerba_report JSON's to CouchDB.
-For archiving old reports from cluster.
+Apply to folder on cluster for archiving old reports.

 ##### `python3 addfolder.py --help`
-Command Line Arguments | Required | Description
+Argument | Required | Description
 ---     | ---   | ---
 folder  | yes   | path of directory to search name    | no    | name of database (currently defaults to "djerba_test"), in future could choose to change this hard-coded default location